-On this page: Regional Development Fund, Environmental Initiatives Fund, Natural Heritage Fund, Enviroschools Grant Fund, Small Scale Community Initiatives Fund, Honda TreeFund, Waikato River Clean-up Trust, Dr Stella Frances Scholarship, Roger Harris (Waihou Valley Scheme) Scholarship,
+On this page / in this topic: Regional Development Fund, Environmental Initiatives Fund, Natural Heritage Fund, Enviroschools Grant Fund, Small Scale Community Initiatives Fund, Honda TreeFund, Waikato River Clean-up Trust, Dr Stella Frances Scholarship, Roger Harris (Waihou Valley Scheme) Scholarship,

 Regional Development Fund

 The Regional Development Fund supports regionally significant projects which promote regional economic development, and are achieved in a way that also enhance environmental, social and cultural outcomes.